alex/rust-asn1/README.md

 asn1 = "0.10"
 ```

-Builds on Rust 1.47.0 and newer, but versions older than 1.51.0 require disabling the `const-generics` feature, which allows using the `Implicit` and `Explicit` types.
+Builds on Rust 1.57.0 and newer.

 `rust-asn1` is compatible with `#![no_std]` environments: